-1 Mazars in this statement refers to Mazars LLP and its UK subsidiaries.
+$^{^{\}rm 1}\,\text{Mazars}$ in this statement refers to Mazars LLP and its UK subsidiaries.

-Our Commitment
+Our commitment

 Modern slavery is a crime and a violation of fundamental human rights.
-It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.
-We have a zero-tolerance approach to modern slavery and we are committed to implementing and enforcing effective systems and controls to help ensure modern slavery is not taking place anywhere in our own business or our supply chains.
+It takes various forms, such as slavery, servitude, forced and compulsory labour, and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.
+We have a zero-tolerance approach to modern slavery, and we are committed to implementing and enforcing effective systems and controls to help ensure modern slavery is not taking place anywhere in our business or supply chains.

-We are continuing to implement appropriate controls across a number of areas within our business, including our supplier policies, contractual processes, training and reporting.
-Our Quality and Risk Team continues to work in conjunction with other areas of the firm to help ensure the intent of the Act is met within our own business and our supply chains.
+We are continuing to implement appropriate controls across a number of areas within our business, including our supplier policies, contractual processes, training, and reporting.
+Our teams work together to help ensure the intent of the Act is met within our own business and supply chains.

 In September 2017, Mazars and Shift, the leading centre of expertise on the UN Guiding Principles on Business and Human Rights, published guidance to help companies strengthen and accurately report on their human rights performance.
 The Guidance is the second - and complementary - part of the UN Guiding Principles Reporting Framework, also developed by Mazars and Shift in 2015.
 This Guidance assists with the effective monitoring and assuring of the reporting of human rights performance.
 The Guidance builds on the existing assurance frameworks currently used by professional providers (internal audit and external assurers) and identifies specific areas where these providers will need to amend or deepen their work.
 It also provides benchmark indicators of what appropriate and effective performance could look like, comprising a useful tool for most management areas within a business.
-Annex D of the UK Government's guidance to S54 of the Act specifically says that the "UNGP Reporting Framework sets out the ways in which businesses can choose to meet their responsibilities with regard to human rights."
-Our creation of, and direct involvement in, the development of the Assurance Guidance has advanced the awareness for businesses to understand what appropriate and effective evidence looks like for internal procedures to combat all forms of Modern Slavery.
+Annex D of the UK Government's guidance to s54 of the Act specifically says that the "UNGP Reporting Framework sets out the ways in which businesses can choose to meet their responsibilities with regard to human rights."
+Our creation of, and direct involvement in, the development of the Assurance Guidance has advanced the awareness for businesses to understand what appropriate and effective evidence looks like for internal procedures to combat all forms of modern slavery.

-Principles, values and culture
+Principles, Values, and Culture